Do Go On - 407 - The Real Pocahontas

 It's so good.

-George of the jungle, not Tarzan,
+George of the Jungle, not Tarzan.

-but George the Jungle is one of the best films in the entire world.
+But George the Jungle is one of the best films in the entire world.

 Yep.

-When he says, George, just lucky, I guess.
+When he says, George just lucky, I guess.

 Oh, that's the best moment in cinematic history.

-Yeah, great.
+Yeah, agreed.

 So important.

-I think the scene where he's trying on a suit and he like winks at the camera is probably the second
+I think the scene where he's trying on a suit and he like winks at the camera is probably the second best.

-best.
 That's the second best in cinematic history.
-George look good.
-It's a great movie.
-Um, but yeah,

-Well, and look, there's so much writing on it.
+And look, there's so much writing on it.

-Lots of documentaries, lots of stuff.
+lots of stuff.

 I've kind of given you like a basic overview.